zowe/community/Project Management/Meeting Minutes and Agenda/20190131/Meeting Minutes.md

 3. Current Release and Build Status (Jack/Mark)
 4. Remaining Items for v1.0.0:
     - ZSS (JP)
-    - Scans and License (Mark)
+    - Scans and License (Mark).
+Will provide BOM and wrapping up dependency file
-    - Website updates to support new flow and EULA
+    - Website updates to support new flow and EULA.
+Will get JohnM to review
-    - Build Plans for RC
+    - Build Plans for RC.
+Sean, Michael, Dan.
     - Documentation
-    - Playback (Nick)
+    - Playback (Nick).
+Move out by 1 week.
+    - Webinar wil be worked on post-v1.0.0
 5. Squad Status:
     - Onboarding (JoeW/TimB)
+      - CICS is looking to extend the CLI.
     - Core/Web/Editor (JPL/Reet)
       - Code inspection and testing is ongoing for the ZIS install script
       - Implementing JWT security for ZSS